 The Sea Consulate Rooms located on the ground floor and first floor that can be entered from the Courtyard of the Orange Trees through outdoor stairs.
 The room on the ground floor was home to Trades Tribunal that dealt with trade and maritime affairs as according to ancient Valencia law.
-The rooms were designed with wooden crafted ceiling and blue canvas chairs on the Chambers area.
-Meanwhile the room on the upper Chamber also has impressive crafted ceiling.
+The rooms were designed with wooden crafted ceiling and blue canvas chairs in the Chambers area.
+Meanwhile, the room on the upper Chamber also has an impressive crafted ceiling.
 I am not sure which one I like best.
 They were impressively designed!

 We went to the cellar area as well which was an empty room where usually the products were being stored.

 Lonja de la Seda is located across to Valencia’s Mercado Central.
 The entrance is two Euro but it is free entrance for Valencia Tourist Card.

 What to enjoy in this building complex is its architecture design and the history behind it.
 Unfortunately there were no information display boards about the details information in the historical areas/rooms within the.complex.
 I can imagine if some visitors could feel lost during their visits.